Are You a Good Ambassador for Freemasonry?

 From WBro Damien from Lodge Devotion.

+Every man who becomes identified as a Freemason becomes an important ambassador for the Craft.
 You are often the only Freemason a person will know, especially “outsiders” beyond our family and friends.
 All who come into contact with a Freemason are likely to judge our Fraternity by your conduct.
 Creating a good impression in what you say or do promotes the Crafts’ position and respect in Society.
 Every time you behaviour poorly, or even just in a lacklustre fashion, you do the Craft an injustice.

 When you are rude to a hirer of a Masonic Centre – you hurt the Craft.